avik-das/avik-das.github.io/_posts/2020-07-08-barebones-webgl-in-75-lines-of-code.md

 The way we've set this up in a linear fashion does mean the program runs in one shot.
 In any practical application, we'd store the data in a structured way, send it to the GPU whenever it changes, and perform the drawing every frame.

+## Demo

+I've embedded the full code into this blog post, so if everything is set up on your browser to execute Javascript and view WebGL content, you should see the result below:

+<figure><canvas id="demo-container" width="200" height="200"></canvas></figure>

 ---

 Putting everything together, the diagram below shows the minimal set of concepts that go into showing your first triangle on the screen.
 Even then, the diagram is heavily simplified, so your best bet is to put together the 75 lines of code presented in this article and study that.